UnmappedStack/CTFAW/README.md

 ```
 This will build an assembly file (stored in `./out.asm`), then call LD and NASM to build a final executable (`./out`).
 It is run automatically.

+You can also use the following options:

+**-r** will automatically run the program after compilation is done.
+This cannot be used if `-S` or `-c` are used.

+**-c** will output only an object file, rather than the final executable, which can be linked with other object files manually.

+**-S** will output only the assembly file that it generates rather than the final executable.

+**-o <filename>** will tell the compiler to name the output file `<filename>`.

 ## Roadmap

 - [X] Lexer (tokenisation)